-The course will provide you with a broad range of business and management modules building your knowledge, understanding and skills in critical business areas such as marketing, accounting and finance, business strategy and human resource management.
-Based on the typical destinations of past graduates you could go on to pursue your career in a variety of fields, as diverse as supply chain management, finance roles, teaching or policy work.
+The course is designed to build your knowledge and understanding of the nature and role of entrepreneurship in a range of business contexts, providing you with the opportunity to develop your entrepreneurial skills.
+The complementary business management modules will give you a good understanding of critical business areas such as marketing, accounting and finance and human resource management.
+Based on the typical destinations of past graduates you could pursue your career in a variety of fields, as diverse as supply chain management, recruitment, marketing or you may decide to start up your own business.